-Disclosure of Process Related to Executive Compensation
+Disclosure of Process Related to Executive Compensation (if applicable)

-This solicitation expressly modifies the OJP Grant Application Resource Guide by not incorporating its "Disclosure of Process Related to Executive Compensation" provisions.
-Applicants to this solicitation are not required to provide this disclosure.
+This notice of funding opportunity expressly modifies the Application Resource Guide by not incorporating its "Disclosure of Process Related to Executive Compensation" provisions.
+Applicants to this funding opportunity are not required to provide this disclosure.